Catherine of Bourbon: Marriage

-As part of the treaty of Saint-Germain-en-Laye between Henry IV and Charles III, Duke of Lorraine, it was agreed that Catherine should marry Charles' elder son, Henry (1563–1624).
+As part of the treaty of Saint-Germain-en-Laye between King Henry IV of France and Charles III, Duke of Lorraine, it was agreed that Catherine, the King's sister, should marry Charles' elder son, Henry of Lorraine (1563–1624).
 The marriage agreement was signed on 13 July 1598.
 However, Catherine was a confirmed Calvinist, who refused to convert to Roman Catholicism, whilst her husband was a devout Catholic, and a former member of the Holy League.

 Thus, a papal dispensation was required to allow the two to marry, but on 29 December 1598, Pope Clement VIII declared himself opposed to the marriage.
 Dissatisfied, Henry IV intimidated the Archbishop of Reims into granting an authorisation of marriage.
 This was made at Saint-Germain-en-Laye on 31 January 1599.
 Henry eventually secured Papal agreement.
 Until the birth of her nephew on 27 September 1601, she was heiress presumptive to the Navarrese crown.
 However, Catherine was not married long before she died, childless.
 Her husband remarried to Margherita Gonzaga, a niece of Marie de Medici (Henry IV's second wife).